SassDoc/sassdoc-theme-blank/README.md

 **Don't forget to `npm install` in the theme directory if you require it with the `--theme` option.
 Otherwise, this is done automatically when you require a theme via `npm`.**

+> *TIP: You might want to also have a look at the SassDoc [theme generator](https://github.com/SassDoc/generator-sassdoc-theme).
+It will customize and output all the boilerplate files for you.*